JennToo/altgo-us/legal.md

 ## Madison county

-You'll need to fill out [the appropriate paperwork][madison] and bring it to the Madison count probate office along with the other documents listed on the forms.
+You'll need to fill out [the appropriate paperwork][madison] and bring it to the Madison county probate office along with the other documents listed on the forms.

 After a week or two, the court order for name change will be mailed to you.